RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

 l_endTime...time to simulate = 2000 :raw-html:`</br>`
 l_scale...length of the x-axis on which the simulation runs = 440000

 Result with 10000 cells.
-To achieve a better visualisation, the vertical displacement is scaled with 1000 instead of 10.
+To achieve a better visualization, the vertical displacement is scaled with 1000 instead of 10.

 .. math::